lukepulaski/lukepulaski.github.io/README.md

 # Other Projects (Post-graduation)

 This section houses projects I've conducted in my time after graduation.
-Right now, my main area of focus is on volunteering on data analysis project for a local school committee campaign.
+Right now, my main area of focus is on volunteering on data analysis projects for a local school committee campaign.

 - [Voting Data Analysis - Tristan Smith's Campaign for Lynn School Committee](tristan-smith-campaign/tristan-smith-campaign.html)